The Price (1924 film)

 The Price is a 1924 Australian silent film made with a largely amateur cast under the direction of Dunstan Webb.
 It is considered a lost film.

 Synopsis

 Tom Howard's wealthy parents want him to become a banker but he leaves home to become a jockey.
 He does not do well and decides to return home, only to read that his mother and father have been killed in a motor accident.

 Too ashamed to collect his inheritance, he buys an old horse and works as a cab driver in Sydney.

-He is eventually found in a hospital by his sister who persuades him to return home, where he reconciles with his former girlfriend.
+Tom is eventually found in a hospital by his sister who persuades him to return home, where he reconciles with his former girlfriend.